datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 	•	Five AWS Lambda functions.
 	•	IAM roles for the Step Functions workflow and Lambda functions.

 The Step Functions workflow orchestrates tasks by invoking AWS lambda functions and DataMasque masking APIs.
-It irreversibly replaces sensitive data, such as PII, PCI, and PHI, with realistic, functional, and consistent masked values based on rulsets provided in the run.
+It irreversibly replaces sensitive data, such as PII, PCI, and PHI, with realistic, functional, and consistent masked values based on rulsets provided for the masking run.

 ## Prerequisites